magmide/magmide/README.md

 Verification is obviously very difficult.
 Although I have some modest theories about ways to speed up/improve automatic theorem proving, and how to teach verification concepts in a more intuitive way that can thereby involve a larger body of engineers, we still can't avoid the fact that refining our abstractions and proving theorems is hard and will remain so.

 But we don't have to make verification completely easy and approachable to still get massive improvements.
-We only have to make the labor of researchers and experts more *available* and *reusable*.
-Since Magma is inherently metaprogrammable and integrates programming and proving, developments in one area of research can quickly disseminate through the entire language community.
+We only have to make proof labor more *available* and *reusable*.
+Since Magma will be inherently metaprogrammable and integrate programming and proving, developments in one project can quickly disseminate through the entire language community.
 Research would be much less likely to remain trapped in the ivory tower, and could be usefully deployed in real software much more quickly.

 And of course, a big goal of the project is to make verification less expensive!
 Tooling, better education, better algorithms and abstractions can all decrease verification burden.
 If the project ever reaches maturity these kinds of improvements will likely be most of the continued effort for a long time.